 On the right side of PowerPoint, the Animation Pane will open.
 This menu will help you re-sequence your animations in PowerPoint.

 Right now, my "Simplicity" header is shows a "1" next to it, meaning that it comes in first.
-The paragraph comes in second, and you can see that it has a "2" next to it.
+The paragraph comes in second, and you can see that it's got a "2" next to it.

 On the Animation Panel, all that we need to do is drag and drop to re-sequence the animations.
 If I want the paragraph to come in first, I'll move it up in the list of my animations.

 Notice that the number next to the paragraph changes from a "2" to a "1" after we reorder the list of items.
-This means that it will now be the second animated object on the slide.
+This means that it'll now be the second animated object on the slide.

-When you're managing many objects on a single slide, the animation pane is really helpful.
-It can help you visualize what order that objects are entering or leaving your PowerPoint slide, and you can quickly reorder them just by dragging and dropping.
+When you're managing many objects on a single slide, the animation pane is helpful.
+It can help you visualize what order that objects are entering or leaving your PowerPoint slide.
+Plus, you can quickly reorder them by dragging and dropping.

 When To Use Animations in Your PowerPoint Presentations